Ordeal of the bitter water: The ordeal

-The husband was required to make a sacrifice to God as part of the ritual, probably due to a general principle that no one should seek answers from God without giving something in return.
-This offering is placed in the wife's hands, and is literally described as her offering for her.
-Scholars think that it is the man's offering, in relation to the ordeal of his wife, and that her holding of it is merely symbolic of this.
+The husband was required to make a sacrifice to Yahweh as part of the ritual, probably due to a general principle that no one should seek answers from God without giving something in return.
+This offering is placed in the wife's hands, and is described as her offering for her.
+Scholars think that it is the man's offering, concerning the ordeal of his wife, and that her holding of it is merely symbolic of this.

-The offering specified is one tenth of an ephah of barley meal, unaccompanied by oil or frankincense; this is the cheaper type of flour, unlike the flour specified for all other biblical sacrifices.
+The offering specified is an omer of barley meal, unaccompanied by oil or frankincense; this is the cheaper type of flour, unlike the flour specified for all other biblical sacrifices.
 The specification is now thought to be a rare survival of an earlier period, in which there was no restriction on the types of flour which could be used for sacrifices, although the Mishnah argues that it was a reference to the bestial nature of adultery, coarse flour being the food of beasts.

 The ordeal consisted of the wife having to drink a specific potion administered by the priest.
 The text specifies that the potion should be made from water and dust.
 In the Masoretic Text, the water used for the potion must be holy water, and the Targum interprets it as water from the Molten Sea, but the Septuagint instead requires running water.
 The passage states that the curse was washed into the water; it is thought that this idea derives from a belief that the words of a curse exist in their own right.
 Others argue that the curse is a euphemism for a miscarriage or infertility.